SumoSumir/quartz/content/notes/security/Content-Security-Policy.md

 >[!tldr]
 >1.
 Be cautious of 3rd party urls & using '*' in even in trusted urls, if a direct url can be used, it would be best.
 >2.
 Do not use 'unsafe-eval'/'unsafe-inline' instead use a [nonce or a hash value](https://cheatsheetseries.owasp.org/cheatsheets/Content_Security_Policy_Cheat_Sheet.html#hashes).
->3. default-src directive defines the default policy for fetching resources hence make sure it is the most secure.
+>3. default-src directive defines the default policy for fetching resources hence make sure it is airtight.
 >4.
-Use other source directives if you wish to make an exception for a specific one but no weaken the security of the others/default
+Use other source directives if you wish to make an exception for a specific one but don't want to weaken the security of the other/default directives
 >5.
 Avoid using the 'data' scheme as it can be used as a vector for XSS.

 ## Language/Framework Specific Examples: